LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-gone.md

 &nbsp;

-Nobody believes in a nobody that hasn´t shown what that nobody is made of.
+Nobody believes in a nobody that hasn´t shown what that nobody is really made of.

 &nbsp;